swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 the owners' best efforts—is not always completely consistent in terms of style.

-In the absence of strict language-specific guidelines, many organizations adopt company-wide or project-wide style guides, which other developers may, and do, choose to adopt.
-But going further than that and having official style guidelines from the language owners and community themselves, along with tooling that enforces those guidelines, provides a number of additional
+In the absence of strict or recommended language-specific guidelines, many organizations adopt company-wide or project-wide style guides, which other developers may, and do, choose to adopt.
+But creating code style guidelines that are maintained by the language owners and community, along with tooling that allows users to easily adopt those guidelines, provides a number of additional benefits:
-benefits:

 1. The guidelines serve as a clear and easily referenceable source of language best practices and patterns, rather than